Last updated on July 4th, 2019

 - when the presence of a foreign national in Canada would contravene to the objectives of the law, particularly those intended to protect the health of Canadians, to protect their security and promote international justice and security.

-It is important to note, however, that the “compelling” threshold is not found in the IRPA, which simply says that officers need to be satisfied that the TRP is “justified in the circumstances.”
+It is important to note that the “compelling” threshold standard found in the IRCC manual is not actually required by IRPA, which simply says that officers need to be satisfied that the TRP is “justified in the circumstances.”

-Hence, in Palmero v.
-Canada (Citizenship and Immigration), Justice Harrington commented “I am concerned that the Guidelines speak of “compelling reasons”, while the Act itself does not.
+In the Federal Court decision Palmero v.
+Canada (Citizenship and Immigration), for example, Justice Harrington commented “I am concerned that the Guidelines speak of “compelling reasons”, while the Act itself does not.
 Not only are guidelines not law, but they cannot go beyond the boundaries of the statute itself.
 In any event, there are compelling reasons in this case.”

 In setting the decision aside, Justice Harrington wrote:

 The decision under review is unreasonable in a number of respects.
 The officer states that Mr. Palmero has family in the Philippines.
 That is true; but he is here and they are there because he needs to work to satisfy his obligation to support his family.
 He is 52 years of age and the only evidence in the record suggests it would be extremely difficult for him to find a job as a nurse in the Philippines.